What to Do at the Gym

 After a few minutes of performing these exercises, the body should be ready to work out!

-Getting Into Your Workout
+Getting Into Your Gym Workout

 Once you're all warmed up, it's time to roll into the workout itself.

 Because let's be real ... you probably want to know what to do in the gym so you can start pursuing your health and fitness goals.
+Shoot, everybody does!

 ...and I'm sure you're wondering, "Well, what are my options for workouts at the gym?"
+Well, depending on the gym you go to … the possibilities are nearly endless.

-For the most part though, the workouts you can choose from are all going to be consistent across the board.
+For the most part, though, the workouts you can choose from are all going to be consistent across the board.

-What I'm saying is ... whether your gym has the newest and finest equipment or not, you pretty much have the same options at mostly every gym.
+What I'm saying is ... whether your gym has the newest and finest equipment or not, you pretty much have the same options at most every gym.
+Here are some of the options you have:

-1. Resistance training
+1. Resistance or Weight Training

 Now, when most people think of resistance training, they think of weight lifting.
-This isn't wrong, however, there are plenty of other forms of resistance training outside of lifting weights.
+This isn't wrong; however, there are plenty of other forms of resistance training outside of lifting weights.

 Generally speaking, if your muscles are contracting and working against a force, it's a form of resistance training.